fanglingsu/vimb/man.md

 cursiv-font (string)
 : The font family used as the default for content using cursive font.

+dark-mode (bool)
+: Whether to enable dark mode.
+Websites can use the `prefers-color-scheme' media query to adjust styles according to this option.

 default-charset (string)
 : The default text charset used when interpreting content with an unspecified charset.